enormandeau/meditation-timer/README.md

 Meditation timer (v0.4.0) is a simple program to assist in the practice of mindfulness.
-It provides a meditation timer that plays chimes at the start and the end of the meditation session and optionally at regular intervals.
+It provides a meditation timer that plays chimes at the start and the end of the meditation session and, optionally, at regular intervals.

-It has been tested under Linux with python3.6.
+It has been tested under Linux with python3.6+.

 ### FEATURES

  - Set preparation and meditation periods duration
  - Choose the number of bells before and after the meditation period
  - Add optional bells at intervals during meditation
+ - Use as a pomodoro timer! (see details in the `Pomodoro` section)

 ### DEPENDENCIES